 "Listen to your body, feed your body", Surinder Singh, yoga teacher, Rishikesh

-Adventure trips with time for presence
+Adventure trips & time for presence

 "Look for the signs, the signs of life," Mincho Fuertes

-Inspiration & insights
+Inspiration & insight

-In addition to the Camino Francés and the Camino del Norte , the Portuguese route has also become popular, and more and more people are walking the spectacular Camino Primitivo with 321 km. from Oviedo to Santiago and the historic route Via de la Plata starting in Seville.
-Other options are the Camino Mozárabe from Almería or the southeastern route, Camino del Sureste from Alicante.
-I have also heard good things about "the forgotten route", Camino Olvidado, and personally I can recommend the deserted Camino del Salvador and not least the Camino leading from Santiago about 90 km. to the Atlantic and "End of the World".
+In addition to Camino Francés and Camino del Norte, the Portuguese route is also popular.
+More and more people are also choosing the spectacular Camino Primitivo and Via de la Plata from Seville.
+Other options are the Camino Mozárabe from Almería and the southeastern route, the Camino del Sureste from Alicante to Santiago.
+I have also heard good things about the "forgotten route" Camino Olvidado, and personally I can also recommend the Camino del Salvador from León to Oviedo and not least the beautiful route from Santiago to Finisterre, Muxía and "The End of the World" - named by the Romans, who believed it was the westernmost point in Europe and the world.

-Many people travel with simple conditions and stay at an albergue, while others choose hotels and time for pampering.
+Many people travel in simple conditions and stay at an albergue, while others choose hotels and time for pampering.
 Albergue/hostel is the original form of accommodation with shared bedrooms and typically good ordinary conditions.
 There are both public and private albergues with different levels of comfort.
 People often eat together and share experiences and stories with other travelers.

 Santillana del Mar, Cantabria, Northern Spain